macs3-project/MACS/README.md

 	* Bugs fixed

 	1) MACS2 has been tested on multiple architectures to make sure it can successfully generate consistent results.
-Current supported architectures are: AMD64, ARM64, i386, PPC64LE, and S390X.
+Currently the supported architectures are: AMD64, ARM64, i386, PPC64LE, and S390X.
 Thanks to @mr-c, @junaruga, and @tillea!
-Related to issue #340, #349,
+Related to issue
-	#351, and #359; to PR #348, #350, #360, #361, #367, and #370.
-The
+	#340, #349, #351, and #359; to PR #348, #350, #360, #361, #367,
-	lesson is that if the project is built on Cython and is aimed at memory efficiency, we should specifically define all int/float types in pyx files such as int8_t or uint32_t using either libc or numpy (c version) instead of relying on Cython types such as short, long, double.
+	and #370.
+The lesson is that if the project is built on Cython and is aimed at memory efficiency, we should specifically define all int/float types in pyx files such as int8_t or uint32_t using either libc or numpy (c version) instead of relying on Cython types such as short, long, double.

 	2) MACS2 setup script will check numpy and install numpy if necessary.
 PR #378, issue #364

 	3) `bdgbroadcall` command will correctly add the score column (5th column).
-The score (5th) column contain 10 times of the average score in the broad region.
+The score (5th) column contains 10 times of the average score in the broad region.
 PR #373, issue #362

 	4) The missing test on `bdgopt` subcommand has been added.
 PR #363